sleeplesosite/horganice-angular-assignment/README.md

 ### hint
 1. you should commit your code continuously
-2. we love cretive guys
+2. we love creative guys